Scaling Rocket.Chat with Microservices

 Key components of Rocket.Chat microservices

-Rocket.Chat’s microservices architecture consists of several components, each focusing on a specific feature.
-These components work together to form a fully operational Rocket.Chat workspace.
-These key components are:
+Rocket.Chat’s microservices architecture includes several components, each focused on a specific feature.
+These components work together to create a fully operational workspace.
+Before you configure scaling, it helps to understand what each service does and how it relates to the others.

 Rocket.Chat's microservices deployment is illustrated in the diagram below.